Ideas Hub

 Multiple(Two)-Stage OCR

-• Document/Paragraph Level: Here, the OCR model comprehends and extracts information from the entire document.
+• Document/Paragraph Level: Here, the OCR optical character recognition model comprehends and extracts information from the entire document.
 It identifies different sections, text blocks, columns, tables, images, and their relative positions.
 DL methods like CNNs are typically used to process the entire image and identify these components.
 Recently, Transformers have also been utilized for document-level processing due to their superior ability to capture complex dependencies across various parts of a document.

 • Sentence Level: For sentence-level recognition, RNNs(w/wo features from CNNs), due to their sequential nature, have traditionally been used.
 However, Transformers are now becoming more popular due to their improved handling of long sequences and better context understanding.